HighSchoolHacking/GLS/docs/Design/Exceptions/Native Exceptions.md

 </table>

 ## Errata
-- This list is not fully incluseive of all exception types across all languages.
+- This list is not fully inclusive of all exception types across all languages.
-- Most exceptions are language specific and have no meaningful counterpart in other languages.